AoS-TTS/Stormvault/index.md

 <a href="https://discord.gg/fCZyysjK5k">https://discord.gg/fCZyysjK5k</a>
 # Known Issues:  <br/>
-KNOWN BUG - Warscrolls sometimes do not scroll ingame.
+- Warscrolls sometimes do not scroll ingame.
 You can get around this by clicking the top-left button on the scroll to pop out the window.
+- Not all Stormcast scrolls are currently updated.
+Advise using the new mobile app until they're ready.

 # Installation Instructions: